LordEidi/ohjasmin.js/README.md

     npm test

 if everything is fine, you should get no errors.
+Please make sure to add the test users before running these tests.
+See chapter [adding hosts](#adding-hosts) above.

 ## Contribution ##